skipcloud/skipcloud.github.io/_posts/2020-09-13-character-encodings.md

   30   11 0000 - zone 12
 ```

-So if the letter A has the holes 12 and 1 punched in a card it would have the
+So if the letter A is represented by the holes 12 and 1 punched in a card it
-following binary representation:
+would have the following binary representation:

 ```
  Char | Hex | Binary